Series: Tales of Silver Downs #2

 As the fevers subsided, the dreams disappeared and the boy with them, and I once again became aware of my surroundings.
 It was always startling to emerge from the dreams and discover that time still had meaning.

 I lay in my bed, staring up at the knotted ceiling.
-I turned my head to see sturdy wooden furniture now coated with a thin layer of dust.
 Thick green drapes shielded the window.
 A hand-knotted rug lay in front of the fireplace.
 The air smelled stale and old.
 Mother sat beside my bed, her eyes shadowed and her face pale.

 “Welcome back, Eithne,” she said.